 An easy shrimp recipe (depending on were you live, that would be easy prawn recipe)

 What's the difference?
 In the UK, we use 'shrimp' for small and 'prawn' for large.
-In the US, they say 'shrimp' for everything but they tend to be large.
+In the US, they say 'shrimp' for everything but they tend to be large, super sized some would say.
+Canada, Australia and New Zealand tend to use the term prawns in the same way.

 The tomato sauce base is very useful - you can use it with any mixture of seafood or fish you like as a pasta sauce.